shahabahreini/AI-Commit-Assistant/README.md

 ### **Dynamic Model Selection**

-Real-time model browsing for compatible providers with search and filtering capabilities. **2M+ token context windows** supported for large repositories.
+Real-time model browsing for compatible providers with search and filtering capabilities. **2M+ token context windows** supported for large repositories with models like Gemini-2.5-pro and Claude-3-5-sonnet.

 ### **Professional Workflow Integration**